Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- A Good-Natured Breed
+1. A Good-Natured Breed

 Generally, Huskies are also good-natured towards strangers and sociable towards other dogs, according to Michele Welton, a dog breed adviser, obedience trainer, canine behavior specialist, and author of 17 books.
-The American Kennel Club claims Huskies do not typically display the territorial qualities of guard dogs, and tend to not be suspicious of strangers or aggressive with other dogs.
+The American Kennel Club claims Huskies do not typically display the territorial qualities of guard dogs and tend to not be suspicious of strangers or aggressive with other dogs.

-- Playful and Dynamic
+2. Playful and Dynamic

-- Independent and Free-Spirited
+3. Independent and Free-Spirited

 If you want a dog breed that is not always in your space, a Siberian Husky may be appreciated.
 Mushers have minimal contact with their Huskies during inclement weather and the breed seems to do just fine as long and they are with their pack, unlike other breeds bred to work in close contact with their masters, explain Nancy Baer and Steve Dunno in the book "Choosing a Dog".

-- Convenient and Economical
+4. Convenient and Economical

 Indeed, it is not unusual for this breed to occasionally pass up on eating a meal every now and then.
 While a Husky may require less food intake per pound when compared to another breed, it is important to recognize that they still need a balanced diet rich in protein and fat.
 Consult with a breeder for the most appropriate diet.

-- Clean and Odorless
+5. Clean and Odorless

-- Strikingly Appealing
+6. Strikingly Appealing

 And of course, this breed's looks cannot be ignored.
 This breed's striking coat, erect ears and brush tail cause a wolfish appearance that many people find attractive.
 The glacial blue eyes further add to the appeal, however, some Huskies may also have brown eyes or bi-color eyes.